Hamilton’s Dark History

 Do we go into any of the buildings?

 This is an outdoor tour in Hamilton’s core.
 Most locations are abandoned, closed at night, unable accommodate our group… or is an alleyway!
-Book for our indoor tours at Ruthven and Castle Kilbride
+Book for our indoor tour at Castle Kilbride

 Why are dates and times missing when booking?